Michalak-Bartosz/Programming-Note/docs/java/jdk/java-se-8-lts/features/language/001_default-methods-in-interfaces.md

+---
+tags:
+  - Java
+  - Java 8
+  - Interfaces
+  - Default Methods
+---

 # 1. **Default Methods in Interfaces**

 Default methods in Java are methods that are defined in an interface and have a default implementation.
-They were introduced in Java 8 to allow developers to add new methods to an interface without breaking the existing implementations of the interface ([Interface](interface.md)).
+They were introduced in Java 8 to allow developers to add new methods to an interface without breaking the existing implementations of the interface ([Interface](../../../../other-subjects/007_interface.md)).

-Suppose that you want to add new functionality to the _TimeClient_ interface ([Interface](interface.md)), such as the ability to specify a time zone through a _ZonedDateTime_ object (which is like a _LocalDateTime_ object except that it stores time zone information).
+Suppose that you want to add new functionality to the _TimeClient_ interface ([Interface](../../../../other-subjects/007_interface.md)), such as the ability to specify a time zone through a _ZonedDateTime_ object (which is like a _LocalDateTime_ object except that it stores time zone information).

 ```java
 public interface TimeClient {